+The Siemens A/S headquarter in Ballerup, Denmark is the base for almost 900 Danish employees.
+Many bike or run to work every day, and the well-equipped fitness and spinning rooms are used extensively.
+When the new Ballerup headquarters was inaugurated in November 2013, the building was appointed one of the most environmentally-friendly commercial buildings.
 Siemens A/S has a strong focus on both indoor climate and energy consumption and, wherever possible, Siemens’ own technology is used.
-As an example, all rooms are equipped with CO2 sensors to ensure personalized and optimal indoor climates.
-All new installations carried out in the building must be energy-neutral, which is why Munters’ drying room concept proved to be the right solution when Siemens was looking for the best method for drying of the employees' clothing.
+For example, all rooms are equipped with CO2 sensors to ensure personalized and optimal indoor climate.
+All new installations must be energy-neutral, which is why Munters’ drying room concept proved to be the right solution when Siemens was looking for the best method to dry employee clothing.

-When moving to the new premises, it was clear that a better solution had to be made and the answer was to be found in Munters’ drying room concept.
+Each employee had a metal cabinet for storage and drying of their cycling/running clothes and towels in the old building.
+The room was heated, but clothes didn´t usually dry during the workday.
+Many creative, but mostly inefficient, solutions were attempted.
+It was clear that a better solution had to be found in the new facility, and the answer was the Munters’ drying room concept.
 A 16 m² large room adjacent to the fitness rooms was furnished as a drying room.
-A Munters desiccant dehumidifier type MH270 with humidistat, together with three circulation fans formed the necessary equipment.
+A Munters MH270 desiccant dehumidifier with humidistat and three circulation fans were chosen to solve the problem.

-The first employees in the morning hanging clothes, shoes and towels to dry the room activates a switch that starts the three circulation fans.
-These ensure that water in the clothes is released into the air but also that the dry air from the dehumidifier is effectively distributed throughout the room.
+The first employees that hang clothes, shoes and towels activate a switch that starts three circulation fans to dry the room.
+This ensures that the water in the clothes is released into the air, and from the dehumidifier is effectively distributed throughout the room.
 When the humidity rises above 45% RH, the dehumidifier automatically starts to remove moisture from the air.

-A warm regeneration air stream passes through a separated part of the desiccant rotor, removing the absorbed water from the rotor, where after it is discharged as a hot and wet air stream.
-In many cases this airstream is led to the outside, but at Siemens and many other places, this warm air is led into the existing ventilation duct to a Genvex system, resulting in an additional energy saving of approximately 25%.
+A warm regeneration air stream passes through a separate part of the desiccant rotor, removing the absorbed water from the rotor, which is then discharged as a hot and wet air stream.
+In many cases this airstream is led outside, but at Siemens and many other places, this warm air is led into the existing ventilation duct to a Genvex system, resulting approximately 25% additional savings.

-Project Manager Michael Götz has been responsible at Siemens A/S for the purchasing of equipment for the drying room and warmly welcomes the solution.
-“The low energy consumption means that the concept lives up to Siemens’ requirements in relation to the minimal environmental impact.
+Project Manager Michael Götz has been Siemens A/S responsible for purchasing equipment for the drying room and warmly welcomes the solution.
+“The low energy consumption means that the concept lives up to Siemens’ requirements for minimal environmental impact.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!